mtoloo/An-Empirical-Study-of-News-RSS-Feeds/README.md

     python 2.7
     mysql-server
     mongodb
+    python-dev
+    python-tk

-Also the following modules of python are required:
+Also the following modules of python are required to be installed:

     feedparser
     MySQLdb